 Which one are you?

 Regardless of the quarry – furred, finned or flying, every hunting and fishing camp across America is attended by the same 5 or 6 guys.
-You and I are one of those guys, so is your brother-in-law, your sibling, your spouse, your buddy from work…and his buddy who tagged along at the last minute.
+You and I are one of those guys, so is your brother-in-law, your sibling, your buddy from work…and his buddy who tagged along at the last minute.

 We all possess strengths and talents, flaws and foibles.
 And, like it or not, this pile of quirks is crammed into every outdoor camp of which we are a part.

 It is said there are only three basic storylines in literature – man against man, man against nature and man against himself.
 How convenient for us that each of these dynamics resides in our hunting and fishing camps.
 It’s no wonder the best camps are short and sweet and immersed in good times and good intentions.
 Longer camps...maybe not so much.
 Bad cooking, gastrointestinal disruptions and hog-like snoring does tend to wear down one's sensibilities.

 From a duck camp perspective, there is but one accurate artistic rendition of this “camp life” phenomena, that being an old-time James Dwyer painting, circa 1955, with an indecipherable signature (see above).
 This painting depicts the scene in an early morning duck hunting camp, 4:38 a.m. to be exact.
 It is a print which now hangs proudly in our camp at Prairie Smoke Ranch.

 Who’s in the print?
 Well, you are.
 There’s the camp cook and organizer, the responsible one – dishing up the eggs, bacon, coffee and hot cakes from a hot wood-fired cast-iron stove.
 In the background you can see the tightly-wired fellow in long-johns complaining about his larger bunkmate – I imagine over his snoring.
 The big guy will have none of it, dismissively telling him to go sleep in the boat if “he don’t like it.”